 Specific Aim #1: Develop a reporter construct for use in an in vitro translation assay that is sensitive and easy to modify.

-To address my first aim, I have assessed multiple reporters to see which provides the highest signal.
-These reporters include the fluorescent proteins GFP, LanYFP, and iLov, and the luciferase protein nLuc.
-To do this, I cloned the genes encoding these reporters into an existing plasmid that allowed for transcription by the in vitro translation kit.
-After measuring translation efficiency using these reporter constructs, I chose nLuc because of its broad dynamic range and high signal strength in comparison to the other reporters (Figure 4).
+To address my first aim, I assessed several reporters to see which provides the highest signal.
+These reporters included the fluorescent proteins GFP, LanYFP, and iLov, and the luciferase protein nLuc.
+To do this, I cloned the genes encoding these reporters into an existing plasmid that allowed for transcription and translation by the NEB PURExpress in vitro translation kit.
+After carrying out in vitro translation reactions and measuring reporter output using these reporter constructs as a template, I chose nLuc because of its high signal strength in comparison to the other reporters (Figure 1).